-Biorphen® can precipitate angina in patients with severe arteriosclerosis or history of angina, exacerbate underlying heart failure, and increase pulmonary arterial pressure.
-Can also cause excessive peripheral and visceral vasoconstriction and ischemia to vital organs.
-Extravasation during intravenous administration may cause necrosis or sloughing of tissue.
-Can cause severe bradycardia and decreased cardiac output, renal toxicity, augmented pressor effect in patients with autonomic dysfunction, and pressor effect with concomitant oxytocic drugs.
+Biorphen can precipitate angina in patients with severe arteriosclerosis or history of angina, exacerbate underlying heart failure, and increase pulmonary arterial pressure.
+Can also cause excessive peripheral and visceral vasoconstriction, and ischemia to vital organs.
+Extravasation during intravenous administration can cause necrosis or sloughing of tissue.
+Can cause severe bradycardia and decreased cardiac output, and can increase the need for renal replacement therapy in patients with septic shock, increased pressor effect in patients with autonomic dysfunction, and increased pressor effect with concomitant oxytocic drugs.

-Agonistic Effects (increase in Biorphen blood pressure effect) can occur with monoamine oxidase inhibitors (MAOI), oxytocin and oxytocic drugs, tricyclic antidepressants, angiotensin and aldosterone, atropine, steroids, norepinephrine transporter inhibitors, ergot alkaloids.
+Agonistic Effects (increase in Biorphen blood pressure effect) can occur with monoamine oxidase inhibitors (MAOI), oxytoxin, oxytocin, and oxytocic drugs, tricyclic antidepressants, angiotensin, aldosterone, atropine, steroids, norepinephrine transporter inhibitors, ergot alkaloids.

 Antagonistic Effects (decrease in Biorphen blood pressure effect) can occur with α-adrenergic antagonists, phosphodiesterase Type 5 inhibitors, mixed α- and β-receptor antagonists, calcium channel blockers, benzodiazepines, ACE inhibitors, and centrally acting sympatholytic agents.